James Como

+James Timothy Como (December 23, 1946 – November 24, 2025) was an American academic and writer who was professor emeritus of rhetoric and public communication at York College, City University of New York.

+Early life and education

+Como was born in East Harlem and attended Long Island City High School, graduating two years early.
+He earned a Bachelor of Arts degree in English literature and a Master of Arts in communications from Queens College, City University of New York; a Master of Arts in Medieval English literature from Fordham University; and a Master of Philosophy and PhD from Columbia University.

+Career

-James Como (born 1946), professor emeritus of rhetoric and public communication, joined the faculty at York College of the City University of New York (CUNY), in Jamaica, Queens in 1968, where he founded the Speech Communication discipline (writing its curriculum and coordinating it for forty years), and was also chairman and Professor in the Department of Performing and Fine Arts.
+Como joined the faculty at York College, City University of New York, in Jamaica, Queens, in 1968, where he founded the speech communication discipline and was also chairman and professor in the Department of Performing and Fine Arts.

-He has published in National Review, The New Criterion and in The Wilson Quarterly, among other venues, on subjects ranging from C. S. Lewis, to rhetorical theory, literature and Peruvian culture.
-In addition to his books on C. S. Lewis, he has published another seven books that are collections of essays, short stories, poems, a folk novel for children, and a summary of communication concepts and techniques emphasizing conversation (all on Amazon.com).
+Como published in National Review, The New Criterion, and in The Wilson Quarterly, among other venues, on subjects including C. S. Lewis, rhetorical theory, literature, Christianity, and the culture of Latin America.
+In addition to his books on C. S. Lewis, he published another seven books that are collections of essays, short stories, poems, a folk novel for children, and a summary of communication concepts and techniques emphasizing conversation.

-A founding member of the New York C. S. Lewis Society (1969), Como has served as an advisor and board member of a number of organizations and journals, both before and since his retirement.
+A founding member of the New York C. S. Lewis Society (1969), Como served as an advisor and board member of a number of organizations and journals, both before and after his retirement.

+Personal life

+Como died from heart failure in Bucharest, Romania, on November 24, 2025, after having given one of the keynote addresses at the "C. S. Lewis and Kindred Spirits" conference in Iași.
+He was 78.